koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 ## Chapter 8
 Bill meets Steve and tells him his findings from his first week:

 > We are definitely understaffed.
-There’s no way that we can deliver everything we’ve promised.
-Either we need to cut down the project list, or we’ve got to staff up.
+There's no way that we can deliver everything we've promised.
+Either we need to cut down the project list, or we've got to staff up.
 The other big problem is that we have too many different projects competing for our attention.
-You’ve been consistent and clear that Phoenix is the most important, but we can’t seem to keep resources dedicated to it.
+You've been consistent and clear that Phoenix is the most important, but we can't seem to keep resources dedicated to it.

 The meeting does not go as Bill expected and Steve simply tells him he has to work with what he has, and must complete both fixing Audit findings and make progress with the Phoenix Project.

 Bills walks into the Change Coordination Room for another CAB meeting.
 Almost every area of the wall is now covered in whiteboards.
 Index cards cover nearly every inch of the whiteboards on two of the walls.

-> And now we’re supposed to go through and approve all of them?
-This meeting was only scheduled for an hour—we’d need days to go through all of these!
+> And now we're supposed to go through and approve all of them?
+This meeting was only scheduled for an hour—we'd need days to go through all of these!

 Since the amount of change requests are too many, and can not be each worked on, they know they have to somehow filter and manage them.
 They come up with the following plan: